New characterizations of Ricci curvature on RCD metric measure spaces: Abstract

 \section{Abstract}

-We prove that on a large family of metric measure spaces, if the `carr\'e du champ' $\Gamma$ satisfies a $p$-gradient estimate of heat flows for some $p>2$, then the metric measure space is $\rcd$.
-The argument relies on the non-smooth Bakry-\'Emery's theory developed in \cite{AGS-B, S-S}.
-As an application, we provide another proof of the von Renesse-Sturm's theorem on smooth metric measure space.
+We prove that on a large family of metric measure spaces, if the $L^p$-gradient estimate for heat flows holds for some $p>2$, then the $L^1$-gradient estimate also holds.
+This result extends Savar\'e's result on metric measure spaces, and provides a new proof to von Renesse-Sturm theorem on smooth metric measure spaces.
+As a consequence, we propose a new analysis object based on Gigli's measure-valued Ricci tensor, to characterize the Ricci curvature of {\rm RCD} space in a local way.

+The argument is a new iteration technique based on non-smooth Bakry-\'Emery theory, which is a new method to study the curvature dimension condition of metric measure spaces.